jennan/dashboard_intro/README.md

 ## TODO

-- complete the demo notebook (add links and some descriptions of toolboxes)
-- add a self-contained example of panel + hvplot + xarray for geoscience
 - provide an alternative conda environment or requirements.txt file
+- add a self-contained example of panel + hvplot + xarray + datashader for geoscience, maybe use data from https://carpentries-lab.github.io/python-aos-lesson/